THE FISH VISAYAS PROJECT

 ABOUT US

-AFOS Foundation, driven by its unwavering commitment to empower individuals and institutions, stands as a beacon of hope and progress.
-Through education, training, and support, AFOS strives to create a more inclusive and prosperous world where individuals can fulfill their potential and contribute to the betterment of society.
+AFOS Foundation, driven by its unwavering commitment to empowering individuals and institutions, stands as a beacon of hope and progress.
+Through education, technical skills training, partnerships, and support, AFOS strives to create a more inclusive and prosperous society where individuals can fulfill their potential and contribute to the betterment of the economy.

 OUR TEAM